Chiral Bell-state transfer via dissipative Liouvillian dynamics

-\textit{Chiral production of Bell states.--} In the previous section, we showed chiral state conversion between Bell states.
-We now extend this result to show that this property can be exploited to create entanglement between two qubits which are initially in any separable state.
-To this end, we consider the two qubits to be initially in a maximally mixed state, $\rho(0) = \one/4$ and take the same parameter driving as discussed above.
-Similarly to the previous section, we characterize their state with their fidelity with one of the Bell states.
-To characterize the amount of entanglement, we additionally calculate the concurrence $\mathcal C$; $\mathcal{C}=0$ for a separable state, and $\mathcal{C}=1$ for a maximally entangled state \cite{Wootters1998}.
-In Fig.~\ref{fig:CST_ent} (a), the fidelity increases from $\mathcal F=0.25$ at time $t=0$ to its maximum at time $t=T$, where the system is driven close to the $\ket{\Psi^-}$ state.
-We note that this observation is rooted in the fact that for sufficiently large $T$, the final state is independent of the initial state.
-However, the results are dependent on the parameters of system, which is reflected in the higher fidelity $\mathcal F\sim 0.9$ obtained for the $q=1$ case.
-In Fig. \ref{fig:CST_ent} (b), we plot the concurrence as a function of time.
+\textit{Chiral production of Bell states.--} We now exploit chiral Bell-state transfer to demonstrate the generation of maximal two-qubit entanglement starting from any separable initial state.
+We consider the two qubits to be initially in a maximally mixed state, $\rho(0) = \mathds 1/4$ and take the same parameter driving as discussed above.
+Apart from the fidelity, we characterize the amount of entanglement through the concurrence $\mathcal C$ \cite{Wootters1998}.
+For a density matrices $\rho$ involved in our scheme, its expression simplifies to $\mathcal C(\rho)\coloneqq2\,\text{max}\{0,\lvert c\rvert-\sqrt{p_{11}p_{00}}\}$, with the populations $p_{11} = \bra{11}\rho\ket{11}$ and $p_{00}=\bra{00} \rho \ket{00}$, and coherence $c =\bra{01}\rho \ket{10}$; $\mathcal{C}=0$ for a separable state, and $\mathcal{C}=1$ for a maximally entangled state.
+In Fig. \ref{fig:CST_ent}, the concurrence increases from 0 at $t=0$, to its maximum at time $t=T$, where the system is driven close to the $\ket{\Psi^-}$ state.
 Importantly, for any $q$, a high concurrence can be obtained; specifically for $q=1$, $\mathcal C>0.83$.
 Although this is not an upper bound, it far exceeds the highest possible concurrence, $\mathcal C_{\text{max}}^{(\text{aut})}\approx0.31$ \cite{BohrBrask2022,Prech2023}, possible with the two-qubit system being operated autonomously (i.e., in the absence of driving or external control).
 Crucially, the production of Bell states has an associated chirality; for a CCW state, the system is driven to the $\ket{\Psi^-}$ state, while for a CW trajectory, to the $\ket{\Psi^+}$ state.
+Although the final state is independent of the initial state (for sufficiently large $T$), it is dependent on the parameters of system.
+As the inset shows, a higher fidelity $\mathcal F\sim 0.9$ is obtained for the $q=1$ case than in Fig. \ref{fig:CSC1}.